LMD-nat/wellbeing/README.md

 ### Family

-- [X] How many relatives do you see or hear from at least once a month?
+-  How many relatives do you see or hear from at least once a month?

-- [X] How many relatives do you feel at ease with that you can talk about private matters?
+-  How many relatives do you feel at ease with that you can talk about private matters?

-- [X] How many relatives do you feel close to such that you could call on them for help?
+-  How many relatives do you feel close to such that you could call on them for help?

 ### Friends

-- [X] How many friends do you see or hear from at least once a month?
+-  How many friends do you see or hear from at least once a month?

-- [X] How many friends do you feel at ease with that you can talk about private matters?
+-  How many friends do you feel at ease with that you can talk about private matters?

-- [X] How many friends do you feel close to such that you could call on them for help?
+-  How many friends do you feel close to such that you could call on them for help?

 ## Substance Use (ASSIST)

 The Alcohol, Smoking and Substance Involvement Screening Test (ASSIST) was developed for the World Health Organization (WHO) by an international group of substance abuse researchers to detect and manage substance use and related problems in primary and general medical care settings.

 There are different risk levels that can be calculated for each substance.
-[Risk levels for each availible here.](https://www.who.int/substance_abuse/activities/assist_v3_english.pdf?ua=1)
+[Risk levels for each available here.](https://www.who.int/substance_abuse/activities/assist_v3_english.pdf?ua=1)

 ## Need for Cognition